 As we continue to grow in popularity, HURT has adapted our selection process to provide the greatest opportunity for the ultimate ultrarunning experience.
-To meet the needs of our HURT veterans, those wait listed from previous HURT events, newcomers to HURT, and our State and County partners, we have developed the following selection process for entry into the HURT 100.
+To meet the needs of our HURT veterans, those waitlisted from previous HURT events, newcomers to HURT, and our State and County partners, we have developed the following selection process for entry into the HURT 100.

-The HURT 100 will have three lottery categories:
+The HURT 100 will have three lottery categories, determined automatically based on HURT historical records:

-- Veterans up to 18 slots will be allocated to this lottery, which is for anyone who has three or more HURT 100 finishes.
-Applicants will receive one kukui nut for each HURT 100-mile finish for the five previous years.
+- HURT Veterans up to 18 slots will be allocated to this lottery, which is for anyone who has three or more HURT 100 finishes.
+Applicants will receive one kukui nut for each HURT 100-mile finish that contributes toward the runners' veteran category.
 If 18 veteran slots are not taken, remaining slots will be rolled into "Everyone Else". - 2.
-Wait Listed but Never Selected up to 40 slots will be allocated to this lottery, which is for those who have been wait listed from one to three of the most recent HURT 100 lotteries.
-For the HURT 100 in 2023, that includes the lotteries held for the 2022, 2020 and 2019.
-To be in this category, an applicant will have applied, but have never been selected for HURT in the past.
-Each applicant will be given two kukui nuts for each wait listed year in a 3-year rolling window.
-Wait Listed but Never Selected kukui nuts will be awarded for HURT events in 2019, 2020 and 2022, since HURT 2021 was not held. - 3.
-Everyone Else up to 60 slots will be allocated to this lottery, which is for everyone not in the previous two lotteries.
-This includes entrants who finished HURT one or two times; entrants who were selected but Did Not Start (DNS) or Did Not Finish (DNF); entrants who were selected in a previous lottery but declined entry; and first-time applicants to the HURT 100.
+Waitlisted but Never Selected up to 40 slots will be allocated to this lottery, which is for those who have applied in the past but have never been selected to run in the HURT 100. - 3.
+Everyone Else up to 60 slots will be allocated to this lottery, which is for everyone not in the previous two categories of lottery.
+This includes first-time applicants to the HURT 100 and those who have been selected for the race in the past (including entrants who finished HURT one or two times, and entrants who were selected but Did Not Start (DNS), Did Not Finish (DNF), or declined entry).

-The initial entrant list will include 136 runners, including the reserved slots listed below.
-HURT has a goal of starting 125 runners (the current permitted limit).
-HURT has developed the following selection process for the initial 136 entrants, to reflect the goal of making the selection process more transparent to all.
+The initial entrant list will include 140 runners, including the reserved slots listed below.
+HURT has a goal of starting 135 runners (or the current permitted limit at the time of the event).
+HURT has developed the following selection process for the initial 140 entrants, to reflect the goal of making the selection process more transparent to all.